aircatcher/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README_Setup-CMOfficeDeployment.md

 ###Prepare the environment

 1. Download the **Setup-CMOfficeDeployment** folder to your Config Manager Server.
-2. Load an elevated Powershell session
+2. Open PowerShell as an administrator.

+		From the Run dialog type PowerShell, right click it and choose Run as Administrator.

 3. Change the directory to the **Setup-CMOfficeDeployment** location
 4. Dot-Source the script to gain access to the functions inside.